Pyon18Pyon/light-dark-mode-v1-javascript-study/README.md

 ## What it does?

-This is basic demo website.
+This is a basic demo website.
 The main focus for this web page is to be able to change the screen into dark mode.

 ## Key features